andrewindeche/clientorder/README.md

 2. Generate an api key and set it on the environment variable 'YOUR_API_KEY'.

 <p><b>Endpoints</b></p>
+Use POSTMAN or any API tool to test the endpoints after login.
+Orders can only be made by authenticated users.
 <p>Authentication</p>
 Authenticate to register as a user and interact with the API Endpoints.
 URL = 'http://localhost:8000'